Karst honey DOP

 LIPOV MED it is bright yellow in color with a green reflection and a strong scent of linden flowers.
 The medium-intense aroma of menthol, linden flowers, herbs or fresh walnuts is very characteristic.
 It usually crystallizes slowly.
 It is used for colds, fever, headache, loss of appetite and cough.
 Because it promotes sweating, it is not recommended for heart patients.

 WILD CHERRY HONEY is the color of ripe red cherries with a characteristic luster.
 It has a distinctly fruity taste with a pleasant aroma of ripe cherries.
-Due to the higher glucose content it crystallizes quickly in large crystals, It is excellent during spring, excellent against spring fatigue.
+Due to its higher glucose content, it crystallizes quickly in large crystals, It is excellent during spring, excellent against spring fatigue.

 CHESTNUT HONEY it is in several shades of brown with a reddish or greenish reflection, a strong and sharp smell of chestnut flowers and an intense taste that leaves a persistent bitterness on the herbs.
 It contains more fructose than glucose, so it can also be used by lighter diabetics under medical supervision.
 It is used in the diet and in anemia, fatigue and malnutrition.